Alert Source Discuss

 • pop value, salt, input_offset, input_size from the operand stack

-• peform (and charge for) memory expansion using [input_offset, input_size]
+• perform (and charge for) memory expansion using [input_offset, input_size]

 • load initcode EOF subcontainer at initcontainer_index in the container from which EOFCREATE is executed

-• let initcontainer_size be the declared size of that EOF subcontainer in its parent container header
+• let initcontainer be that EOF container, and initcontainer_size its length in bytes declared in its parent container header

 • deduct GAS_KECCAK256_WORD * ((initcontainer_size + 31) // 32) gas (hashing charge)